When Does Multi-Agent Collaboration Help? An Entropy Perspective: Exploring MAS with Entropy Dynamics

 \paragraph{MAS does not always outperform SAS.} Conventional assumptions suggest that more agents improve MAS performance~\citep{agent-forest-arxiv24}.
-However, consistent with recent findings~\citep{science-of-scaling-mas-arxiv25}, we show that MAS does not universally surpass SAS, and we substantially extend this observation to open-source LLMs across a broader range of tasks.
-Specifically, across 5 models and 6 datasets, SAS achieves the highest accuracy in 13 cases (43.3\%) and outperforms at least one MAS architecture in 13 additional cases, totaling 26 out of 30 scenarios where SAS matches or exceeds MAS, shown in Figure~\ref{fig:acc-comparison}.
-In the 13 cases where SAS is best, it surpasses the average MAS accuracy by 6.28\%, primarily on math tasks and smaller models.
+However, consistent with recent findings~\citep{science-of-scaling-mas-arxiv25,sas-outperform-mas-token-budget-arxiv26}, we show that MAS does not universally surpass SAS, and we substantially extend this observation to open-source LLMs across a broader range of tasks.
+As shown in Figure~\ref{fig:acc-comparison}, SAS matches or exceeds the performance of at least one MAS topology in 26/30 cases across 5 models and 6 datasets.
+Specifically, SAS achieves the highest accuracy in 13 cases (43.3\%), surpassing the average MAS accuracy by 6.28\%, particularly on math tasks and with smaller models.